obedmacallums/obedmacallums.com/src/pages/about.md

 ## Obed Macallums

-Geological Engineer, graduated from the Universidad de Oriente, Venezuela.
-Passionate about geomatics and technology, currently serving as a support engineer specializing in software development at Geocom.
-Focused on solving engineering problems using the latest software creation technologies.
-Skilled in working with various programming languages and experienced in handling, processing, and analyzing geospatial data.
+A dedicated Geological Engineer and Software Developer with a passion for geomatics and technology, currently serving as a support engineer specializing in software development at Geocom.
+Expert in backend Python development, with extensive experience in Django and Django REST Framework, as well as proficiency in JavaScript frameworks like Vue and React for dynamic web applications.
+Skilled in mobile development using Dart and Flutter, with a solid understanding of AWS, Docker, cloud computing, and CI/CD services.
+Experienced in processing and analyzing geospatial data, leveraging critical thinking, quick learning, and problem-solving abilities to address engineering challenges.
+Currently expanding expertise in data science analytics with Numpy, Pandas, Scikit-learn and PyTorch , and always open to engaging discussions about Python, Django, React, Flutter, and SQL.

 <div>
   <img src="/assets/dev.svg" class="sm:w-1/2 mx-auto" alt="coding dev illustration">